Postmodern Examples Table of Contents Dao

 Now using s-sql.
 Notice there are two ways.
 First directly setting the columns, using the :set keyword and alternating column names and values.
 This means that the :insert-into clause expects the arguments to :set to be in multiples of two.
 Odd arguments will trigger an error.

 Notice that a list with two items is a single item, not a multiple of two.
 You can use sql-compile to deal with this.
 See this example from the mailing list.

 The second method, without the :set keyword, uses :select, followed by values.

-Assume you have a plist that you want to insert as a record.
+Assume you have a plist where the keys are interned that you want to insert as a record.
 Consider the following:

 Postmodern has an update-dao and an insert-dao function.
 My tendency is to check and see if the dao that I'm currently dealing with has its primary key set (in which case I am editing an existing object and need to use update-dao.
 If not, then I'm dealing with a brand new object and will need to set the primary key and use the insert-dao method, using something like this:

 The question was asked on the postmodern mailing list whether there is some way in S-SQL to generate INSERT INTO clauses with multiple rows, e.g. "INSERT INTO \"table\" (a, b) VALUES (10, 20), (30, 40)" ?
 Desired sexp format is `(:insert-into table :set a (10 20) b (30 40)),

 The answer was that the functionality already exists, albeit undocumented.